arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/imu-gyroscope/content.md

   - web-editor
 ---

-This tutorial will focus on the 3-axis gyroscope sensor of the IMU system on the Arduino Nano 33 BLE Rev2, in order to measure the direction of force on the board to emulate an object's crash.
-This will be achieved by utilizing the values of the gyroscope's axes and later print the return values through the Arduino IDE Serial Monitor.
+This tutorial will focus on the 3-axis gyroscope sensor of the IMU system on the Arduino Nano 33 BLE Rev2, to measure the direction of force on the board to emulate an object's crash.
+This will be achieved by utilizing the values of the gyroscope's axes and later printing the return values through the Arduino IDE Serial Monitor.

 ## Goals